CASE STUDY

 For example, one device doesn’t require anything for connection — you simply perform a BLE connection (enable the “Connect” button).
 Another protocol requires one line of code, and a third one might need 3 lines of code sent in a specific order with a predefined holdup.

 The same thing works for communication itself.
-If we want to change the speed of some elliptical machines from different providers, the command for that can be different for all of them.
+If we want to change the speed of some elliptical machines from different providers, the prompt for that can be different for all of them.
 Some might specifically require a line that starts with the “3, 2 …” number and ends with “20”.
 This is how the device will understand that it needs to do something with speed settings.

 Following the general logic, all devices might have different line specifications for different commands.
 And every single detail from the order of numbers in the line to the line length is important — even the slightest deviation from the protocol will throw errors.